It’s a Wonderful Mary Bailey — The Extraordinary Woman Who Saved George (More Than Once)

 Viewers were happy, of course, that George made the decision to live.

-Though, if he hadn’t, Mary likely would have taken the $15,000 life insurance money and started a successful business.
+Once she did, I have a feeling she would have taken the $15,000 life insurance money and started a successful business.